IOTechSystems/xrt-examples/DeviceServices/zigbee/README.md

 . ./commands/add_reporting_schedule.sh
 ```

 The above command enables reporting of the `illuminance` and `illuminance_lux` resources belonging to the Immax sensor.
-The values can be seen in the telemetry topic.
+The reported values can be seen in the telemetry topic.

 To disable the reporting of these resources, run: